-Water is permitted in the classrooms with the exception of products bought from the morning school coffee bar and these must be consumed within the first 15 minutes of the beginning of the school day.
-Healthy snacks will be permitted with teacher permission.
-Glass beverage containers of any type are not permitted on school grounds.
+Water is permitted in clear drinking containers in the classrooms with the exception of products bought from the morning school coffee bar and these must be consumed within the first 15 minutes of the beginning of the school day.
+Healthy snacks and drinks will be permitted in the classroom with teacher permission.
+Energy drinks or glass beverage containers of any type are not permitted on school grounds.